richtastic/ff/src/3DR/wiki/app.md

 APP TODO:

+--- try matching on a rectified image pair

+- are relative match scores good at determining better / worse ?

+- need to drop / replace duplicate matches [pick better one]

 - test out stability = scale search point up 2ce and see how far away the new peak location changes

 => can uniquely find the optimal location